Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-\section{\textsc{Jelly} is NP-Hard even with one bounded board dimension}
+\section{JELLY is NP-hard even with one bounded board dimension}

-In this paragraph, we prove that \textsc{Jelly} remains NP-Hard even when we restrict one of the two dimensions of the board to be a small constant and even for jellies of one colours and no platforms.
-Membership in NP was proven for 1-Colour \textsc{Jelly} (even in the case where both board dimensions are unbounded)\cite{JellyNo}.
+In this section, we prove that \textsc{Jelly} remains NP-hard even when we restrict one of the two dimensions of the board to be a small constant and even for jellies of one colour and no black jellies.
+We prove NP-hardness of 1-Colour \textsc{Jelly} with a bounded board height of nine in Section \ref{sec:boundedheight}, and with a bounded board length in Section \ref{par:jellyLength}.
+Membership in NP was proven for 1-Colour \textsc{Jelly}, even when both board dimensions are unbounded \cite{JellyNo}.
+Along with our new results, we obtain NP-completeness for both those problems.

-The gravity in Jelly doesn't let us treat the case of bounded height and bounded length similarly: moves in the vertical direction are irreversible, whereas they are reversible in the horizontal direction.

 All of our reductions are from 3-\textsc{Partition}, which is the following problem: